Employee Handbook, Vancouver Based Employees

 Sick Leave

 New York Tech provides paid sick leave to all regular, full-time employees to ensure that absences due to illness do not result in loss of pay.
+Paid sick leave can be used in either half day or full day increments and absences must be recorded in Workday.

 Please remember that sick leave is only to be used for the employee's own illness.
 The efficient operation of the college is predicated upon employees maintaining satisfactory attendance records, and the records of employees with frequent absences of short duration are reviewed carefully.
 Disciplinary action up to and including termination may be instituted for excessive absenteeism even though the employee has paid sick leave remaining.

 Pursuant to BC sick leave regulations, part-time and temporary employees who work more than 90 days will receive five (5) days of paid sick leave and three (3) days of unpaid sick leave per calendar year.
+Paid sick leave used must be recorded in Workday.

 Back to Top